NERSC/Migrate-to-Perlmutter/GPU/README.md

 ## Exercise 1: Simple CUDA C++ program
 Most of the times CUDA kernels and code containing CUDA API calls are placed in a file with extension `.cu `.
-The `nvcc` compiler provided with CUDAtoolkit can by default recognize `.cu` files as containing CUDA code and can link in the required libraries while also compiling the host side code with a host compiler.
+The `nvcc` compiler provided with CUDAtoolkit can by default recognize `.cu` files as containing CUDA code and can link the required libraries while also compiling the host side code with a host compiler.
 This example contains a simple vector addition kernel in `vecAdd.cu` that is called from a main function contained within the same file.
 This can be built simply with `nvcc` compiler.
 The build steps have been placed in a `Makefile` placed within the same directory.

 It must be noted that to build this example `nvcc` is being passed a `-arch=sm_80` flag, this is to make sure that code is built for devices with `Compute Capability 8.0` i.e. NVIDIA A100 devices that are available on Perlmutter.
 To build this example make sure that module `cudatoolkit` has been loaded (using `module list`) and then follow the steps below: